cypress-io/cypress-documentation/CONTRIBUTING.md

 when you want to inject reusable markdown into multiple files.
 A `<Partial>` Vue component may be a better fit if you wish to add custom interactivity to reusable strings of text.

-#### Limitations

-When including the `::include{file=FILE_NAME}` directive in another markdown file, Nuxt's hot module reloading will automatically trigger the partial's content to be inserted into the markdown file.
-However, if you wish to make changes to the partial file itself, you will need to stop and restart the development server with `yarn start` to see the changes.
-This is because the custom remark plugin that is enabling this partial system is only ran when the server is started and not on each hot module reload.

 ### Adding Examples